-So the LA Times has this article up on two different visions for California, where they quote some HSR backers who say it’s all about “reducing the suburbanization of California” and “communities of dense apartments around stations,” and then they quote some teabaggers who say “YOU GONNA FORCE US INTO SOVIET APARTMENT BLOCKS, WHY DO YOU HATE AMERICA.”
+The LA Times has an article up on two different visions for California, where they quote some HSR backers who say it’s all about “reducing the suburbanization of California” and “communities of dense apartments around stations,” and then they quote some HSR opponents who claim rail planners want to force us into Soviet-style apartment blocks.

-Here’s the thing.
 You don’t need trains to have communities of dense apartments near urban centers.
 You don’t need cars, and you don’t even need streetcars.
-That’s… pretty much the natural order of things.
+Dense cities are pretty much the natural order of things.
 The whole purpose of commuter transportation is and has been, historically, so we don’t have to live at high density.

 Subways allowed easterners to move from tenements to rowhouses.
 Streetcars allowed westerners to switch from apartments to single-family detached.
 Interurbans let you move to the next city over.
 Commuter trains let you move fifteen, twenty miles out into the country, and freeways simply expanded that range.
-With a trolley, you could live on 50th and Hawthorne and have an easy ride into Downtown PDX.
-Trains let you live in Riverside, Illinois and hop an express into the City of Chi.
 Entire suburbs of low-density housing were built around train lines.
 Trains allowed Joe Biden to live in Delaware and work in Washington DC.

-Trains will allow Cali to sprawl even more.
+Trains will allow California to sprawl even more.

 Want a compact city?
 Under-develop your transport network.
 Like Baghdad.
-The place is scarcely 12 miles across, before it fades to desert on all sides.
+The city is scarcely 12 miles across, before it fades to desert on all sides.
 Yet it holds seven million people.

-And there’s an outer limit to highway sprawl.
-People get pissy when their one-way commutes start to tick above 45 minutes.
-Pretty much every urban center, then, can support an initial 45-minute radius of people who can commute to Downtown, and then another, lighter 45-minute radius of people who can commute to various suburban job centers.
-Since those centers are rarely on the outer edge of the first 45-minute circle, your total radius is about 75 minutes, which is typically about 30-40 miles.
-All of your fringe suburbs are in this range.
+Roads also enable sprawl, up to a point.
+But most people won’t tolerate one-way auto commutes above 45 minutes.
+Pretty much every urban center, then, can support an initial 45-minute radius of people who can commute to Downtown, and then another, lighter 30-minute radius of people who can commute to various suburban job centers.
+Many outer-ring suburbs are in this range.
 Marysville to Seattle is 35 miles.
 Rosenberg to Downtown Houston is 36.
 Aurora to the Chicago Loop is 41.
-With an autocentric transport policy, this is as far as cities go.

-So, by all means, build high speed rail.
-Fast trains are awesome.
-But understand that those trains will in fact promote more development even further out.
-EVERYTHING – whether we’re talking about the Katy Freeway or the TGV – is going to be used to carry out life at a lower density, to spread out, to sprawl.
-That’s how humanity works.
+Every transport improvement – whether we’re talking about the Katy Freeway or the TGV – is going to be used to carry out life at a lower density, to spread out, to sprawl.